Red Bank Regional High School: Awards, recognition and rankings

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 45th in New Jersey and 1,394th nationwide.
 RBR was named to Newsweeks list of top high schools in the country in its June 2010 article "America's Best High Schools 2010", ranked number 1,557 in the country.

 The school was the 88th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 41st in the state of 328 schools in 2012, after being ranked 61st in 2010 out of 322 schools listed.
 The magazine ranked the school 64th in 2008 out of 316 schools.
 The school was ranked 84th in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school 135th out of 381 public high schools statewide in its 2011 rankings (an increase of 33 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (84.9%) and language arts literacy (94.1%) components of the High School Proficiency Assessment.

-In the spring of 2010, Red Bank Regional received the designation of model program resource center for its English Language Learning Program.
-The designation was determined by the New Jersey Language Model Program Committee, and extends from 2010 to 2012.
-Additionally, the RBR Visual and Performing Arts Academy was recently honored by the New Jersey Art Education Partnership as a Model School in the Arts.